openrisc/openrisc.github.io/community.md

 or [subscribe][mailing list] to the list to receive all mails on the list.

-The OpenRISC mailing list is also available on [lore.kernel.lorg][].
+The OpenRISC mailing list is also available on [lore.kernel.lorg](https://lore.kernel.org/openrisc/).
 This provides a clean fast interface including a git interface and atom feed for the list.

 # IRC